TomLonergan03/dsd2-notes/Week 4 - Combinational logic/W4N2 - CMOS.md

 This means it is more efficient to implement a boolean expression using NAND/NOR than AND/OR

 # NAND vs NOR
-PMOS transistors require more space for equal drive strength than CMOS transistors.
+PMOS transistors require more space for equal drive strength than NMOS transistors.
 As NOR gates have PMOS transistors in series, while NAND gates have them in parallel, NAND gates are faster and generally smaller than NOR gates.

 # General CMOS gates